konstantinasfr/amber-tutorial/tleap_amber.md

 This file helps you identify:

-- residue ranges for the protein
+- residue ranges for the protein and PIPs
-- residue numbers for PIPs
 - lipid ranges

-- coordinates to use in the minimization, heating, and equilibration scripts
+We will use these ranges in minimization and heating scripts

 ---